 Which Features Should Your WMS and TMS Include?

-Both your WMS and your TMS should provide the following:
+Both solutions should provide the following:

 - Business Intelligence: If you want to grow your business, you need to continuously improve.
 And if you want to continuously improve, you need to develop a data-driven strategy.
 Your e-commerce business, warehouse, or 3PL produces ample data every day.
-Your WMS and TMS should be able to generate business intelligence reports based on this data.
+Your system should be able to generate business intelligence reports based on this data.
 Ask the providers on your shortlist whether their solutions come with a dashboard, data visualization tools, and other business intelligence features.

 - Ability to Integrate Into ERP: Ensure your chosen system can integrate into your larger enterprise resource tools, including your order management system and sales channels like Shopify, Magento, or Amazon.